TickTeam/guide-tt/ios_app/3_how_to_close_a_task_list.md

 **-How to close/hide a list?**

-1.Slide the screen to the left.
+1.Open TickTick on mobile and slide the screen to the right.

 2.Swipe a list to the left.

-3.Click pen-shaped icon to close or hide a task on the next page.
+3.Click pen-shaped icon to close or hide the list in the next page.